Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 - [Hexangle](#Link-Monsters), being the ultimate ace of the archetype, is an exception to several of its trends.
   - It is the only card that inherently moves itself (and no other cards).
   - Instead of synergyzing with other cards, it only relies on them being present to boost its own ATK.
-  - It requires exactly 3 materials, while the rest of the [Link Monsters](#Link-Monsters) higher than Link-1 require exactly 2 materials.
+  - It requires exactly 3 Materials, while the rest of the [Link Monsters](#Link-Monsters) higher than Link-1 require exactly 2 Materials.
   - It is the only Link Monster with Link Arrows in the cardinal directions.
 - Field Spells cannot be moved to other zones, which makes them immune to many of the archetype’s effects.
 - A high proportion of the card art is, in fact, shamelessly stolen from existing *Yu-Gi-Oh!* cards.